p-well/10_coursera/README.md

 # Coursera Dump

-This script collects information about educational courses presented at [Coursera.org](https://www.coursera.org/). <br />
-The script choose any specified number of random courses from [Coursera xml feed](https://www.coursera.org/sitemap~www~courses.xml), <br />
+This script collects information about educational courses presented at [Coursera.org](https://www.coursera.org/).
+The script randomly choose any specified <br />
-then goes to the each course webpage, parse it with [BeautifulSoup](https://pypi.python.org/pypi/beautifulsoup4) and put parsed data <br />
+number of courses from [Coursera xml feed](https://www.coursera.org/sitemap~www~courses.xml), then goes to the each course webpage, parse it with <br />
-into Excel table using [Openpyxl](https://pypi.python.org/pypi/openpyxl) library.
+[BeautifulSoup](https://pypi.python.org/pypi/beautifulsoup4) and put parsed data into Excel table using [Openpyxl](https://pypi.python.org/pypi/openpyxl) library.

-The script retrieves the following data:
+Script retrieves the following data about course:

 - Course name
 - Course language
 - Closest date of start